 - The clinical team will ask questions about the patient's medical history and conduct a physical examination.
 After discussing the potential issues, the team will give you their diagnosis and propose a treatment plan.
 They may suggest additional diagnostic tests such as blood tests or radiographs.

 - If you agree to further diagnostic testing or treatment, the clinical team will do as much as possible on site.
 If they recommend specific diagnostic testing such as a CT scan or an equine standing MRI, you will be asked to contact the Large Animal Clinic reception desk to make an appointment.

 - If the animal(s) can be treated at your farm or acreage, the field service team will begin treatment and then leave detailed instructions on animal care along with contact information so you can call with further questions or issues.

-If your animal's treatment plan includes medication, the field service veterinarian will write a prescription for you to take to the Veterinary Medical Centre's pharmacy.
+If your animal's treatment plan includes medication, the field service veterinarian will dispense medication to you on the farm or write a prescription for you to pick up at the Veterinary Medical Centre's pharmacy.

 After your Field Service visit, the Veterinary Medical Centre will send an invoice to you by mail (payment due in 30 days).
 See your payment options.

 - Avian, exotic and wildlife medicine and surgery

 - Soft tissue surgery

 - Endocrine testing in horses: PPID (previously known as Cushing's disease)